20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 4-6 ft

-Japanese Aralia is an excellent stand alone, hardy plant which bears large, deeply lobed and leathery textured leaves.
+Japanese Aralia is an excellent, hardy, bold statement plant which bears large, deeply lobed and leathery textured leaves, placing it among large low-light plants for a big living room.

-Paperplant has been shown to be a good indoor air cleaner which effectively removes formaldehyde gas from indoor air.
+Paperplant is a good indoor air-cleaner which effectively removes formaldehyde gas from indoor air.
 One of its common variety is Spider's Web or Spider White which bears variegated leaves.

-Fatsia japonica thrives in medium to bright light, average warmth and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Fatsia japonica blossoms in medium to bright light, average warmth and humidity, and moderately moist, fertile, well-drained potting soil coupled with monthly feeding during the growing season.
 Learn how to grow and care for Japanese Aralia.

 20. Dracaena deremensis